Ashutosh7655/number-plate-recognition/README.md

-🚗 Number Plate Recognition and Speed Measurement
+# 🚗 Number Plate Recognition and Speed Measurement (Ongoing)

-A computer vision-based system designed to detect vehicle number plates and measure vehicle speed using real-time video feeds.
+A real-time system for detecting vehicle number plates and measuring vehicle speed using computer vision and deep learning.

-📌 Features
+## 📌 Features

-Vehicle Detection using YOLO (You Only Look Once) object detection model.
+- **Vehicle Detection** using YOLO (You Only Look Once) for high-accuracy object localization.

-Number Plate Extraction with OpenCV image processing techniques.
+- **Number Plate Localization** via OpenCV for image preprocessing and plate isolation.

-OCR Integration to read alphanumeric license plates from cropped images.
+- **Text Extraction (OCR)** using EasyOCR or Tesseract to read license plate characters.

-Speed Estimation by calculating frame-based displacement over time.
+- **Speed Measurement** by calculating displacement across video frames over time.

-Real-time Processing with video feed inputs.
+- **Real-Time Processing** optimized for surveillance and enforcement use cases.

-🛠 Tech Stack
+## 🛠 Tech Stack

-Language: Python
+- **Programming Language**: Python

-Libraries & Tools: YOLOv5, OpenCV, EasyOCR/Tesseract, TensorFlow

-Applications: Traffic surveillance, law enforcement, and automated toll systems.
+- **Frameworks & Libraries**:
+  - YOLOv5 (via Ultralytics) – Object Detection
+  - OpenCV – Image Processing & Tracking
+  - EasyOCR / Tesseract – Optical Character Recognition
+  - TensorFlow – Model integration and training support

-📷 Example Workflow
+## 📷 Workflow

-Capture video stream
+1. **Capture** video stream or use recorded footage.

-Detect vehicle and license plate using YOLO
+2. **Detect** vehicles and number plates using YOLO.

-Process image using OpenCV
+3. **Crop & Process** plates using OpenCV filters.

-Apply OCR to extract plate number

-Track vehicle movement to estimate speed
+4. **Read** alphanumeric data via OCR.
+5. **Track** vehicle across frames and calculate speed using frame difference & distance covered.

+## 🚧 Project Status

+🛠 Currently in development:
+- Improving OCR accuracy on blurry or angled plates
+- Refining speed estimation with camera calibration
+- Testing with different lighting and vehicle scenarios

+## 📁 Future Enhancements

+- GUI Dashboard for live monitoring
+- Database integration for storing plate numbers and timestamps
+- Integration with traffic violation alert systems

+## 👨‍💻 Contributors

+- Ashutosh Mishra – Lead Developer

+---

+> This project is being developed for research and educational purposes.
+Not intended for commercial deployment (yet).